Five Support Networks for Single Parent Entrepreneurs resources for single parents who need emotional support

 If you don’t have someone at home with you all the time, asking for help isn’t showing that you’re weak.
 It’s understanding that taking care of kids is something everyone should help with.

-Getting support is like important so you don’t feel overwhelmed by all the things you have to do.
+Getting emotional support is like important so you don’t feel overwhelmed by all the things you have to do.
 Plus, it’s like helping your kids have a good start in life by giving them a strong and happy foundation to grow on.

 So far I’ve been talking about you, the business owner, but what about the children?
 What happens to children who are parented by overwhelmed and exhausted business owners?
 In the next section, we will talk about how a child can be affected by this type of parent.